-JOUR 130 Writing for Online Journalism
+JOUR 130 Online Multimedia Journalism

 Introduction to multimedia storytelling with a journalism emphasis.
 Techniques explored include use of video, photos, audio, animation, and text to convey interactive news and feature stories through the Internet and other electronic media.
 Also includes techniques in digital research, critical thinking, and synthesis.